AgoRapide/AgoRapide/README.md

 # AgoRapide
 Lightweight pragmatic integrated library for creation of .NET REST APIs offering JSON and HTML views.
 Key-value single table database storage with data-driven entity model.
 Written in C# 7.0 using Visual Studio 2017.

 &#x1F53A; PLEASE NOTE: AgoRapide is currently in the alpha-stage of development.
+Do not use it for any production purposes yet.
 Only use it if you are curious and / or want to help us with contributions.
 One welcome contribution would for instance be attending to TODO's in this document!

+&#9650; Branch v0.1 is the stable one (as of March 2017) to use if you want something that easily compiles and runs locally.

 # What is AgoRapide?
 (Note: For code examples please scroll further down)